NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/[LAKECTF 2022] People.md

 ![Burp Suit Track Request](/images/lakectf-people/burp%20edit%20page.png)

 Using [Burp Suite](https://portswigger.net/burp), I manage to trace down the request to edit the page.
-Bu sending it to the repeater, we can edit the request later to edit our profile at will.
+By sending it to the repeater, we can edit the request later to edit our profile at will.

 ![Burp Suit Repeater page](/images/lakectf-people/burp%20repeater%20page.png)